karkman/MMB-114_Genomics/02-Read-trimming.md

   * What are adapters and why should we remove them?
 * Do you see differences between the R1 and R2 reads?

-To help you answering the questions above, you can read more about the FASTQC report [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/).

-## PART 2

-### Trimming adapters and low-quality regions
+## Trimming adapters and low-quality regions

 Now we will run a program called CUTADAPT to trim the reads of adapters and low-quality regions.
 From now on we will work only with Antton's genome.